Public Education and Training

 Personal Disaster Safety Seminars

 Seminars on personal disaster safety are presented free of charge by St. Charles County Regional Emergency Management for any interested group.
 For details or to make arrangements, contact us at 636-949-3023.

-- The Plain Truth About Earthquake Safety: "Are earthquakes likely in Missouri?"
+- Let's Talk About Earthquake Safety: "Are earthquakes likely in Missouri?"
 Of course not; they're inevitable.
 Get the straight story about earthquakes, Missouri, what to do, and not to do!

-- The Plain Truth about Tornado Safety: The United States is tornado capital of the world!
+- Let's Talk About Tornado Safety: The United States is tornado capital of the world!
 Be sure you know fact from fiction when it comes to severe weather hazards and tornado safety.

-- The Plain Truth About Flood Safety: Flooding is the most common natural disaster.
+- Let's Talk About Flood Safety: Flooding is the most common natural disaster.
 Nine out of 10 presidential disaster declarations are for flooding.
 Learn about the hazards, including the surprising and preventable reason for nearly 50% of flood fatalities.

 - Disaster Preparedness for Business: Disasters can devastate businesses and communities.
 Lost jobs devastate people and economies.
 These lessons learned can help prevent your business from becoming another Federal Emergency Management Agency (FEMA) statistic.

 - Introduction to Emergency Management: What is emergency management?
 What goes on between emergencies?
 If you've ever wondered, the answer is, "plenty!"

 - Community Emergency Response Team (CERT) Overview: From "everyday" emergencies to headline-making disasters, CERT members and skills can sustain lives until professional help arrives.
 Learn more about this vital partnership between citizens and emergency responders.